-- Mortality protection: 55% of SCOR Global Life's portfolio is traditional mortality reinsurance business, based on 2021 gross written premiums.
-SCOR Global Life developed a strong position in Mortality in the US, as well as in the major European markets. - Long-Term Care (LTC): SCOR Global Life has been pioneering LTC reinsurance solutions in the French market for twenty years and has acquired a sound practical experience in the underwriting and the management of LTC risks, also applied to other territories. - Disability: SCOR Global Life has established strong market positions in disability in many continental Europe markets, Australia and New Zealand, and Canada.
+- Mortality protection: 56% of SCOR L&H's portfolio is traditional mortality reinsurance business, based on 2022 gross written premiums.
+SCOR L&H remains a leader in Mortality in the US, as well as maintaining its strong position in the major European markets - Critical Illness: SCOR L&H is a market leader in the UK and some Asian markets.
+It also leverages its experience and expertise to further develop its value proposition. - Long-Term Care (LTC): SCOR L&H has been pioneering LTC reinsurance solutions in the French market for twenty years and has acquired a sound practical experience in the underwriting and the management of LTC risks, also applied to other territories. - Disability: SCOR L&H has established strong market positions in disability in many continental Europe markets, Australia, New Zealand, and Canada. - Medical reinsurance represents a rather small portion of SCOR L&H's portfolio, with new business volumes mainly written in Asia - Personal Accident also represents a small proportion of SCOR L&H's portfolio.